quantaphp/container/README.md

 ## Philosophy

-[Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) containers are used to encapsulate the creation of objects.
-For something consuming a container it looks like a [map](https://en.wikipedia.org/wiki/Map_%28computer_science%29) of objects allowing to retrieve them using identifiers, regardless how they are instantiated.
+The [Psr-11](https://www.php-fig.org/psr/psr-11/) standard normalize the way values are retrieved from a [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) container.
+It defines an interface named `Psr\Container\ContainerInterface` declaring two methods: `has($id)` returning whether an `$id` entry is defined in the container and `get($id)` returning its value.

-The [Psr-11](https://www.php-fig.org/psr/psr-11/) standard normalize the way entries are retrieved from a container.
-It defines an interface named `Psr\Container\ContainerInterface` containing two methods: `has($id)` returning whether an identifier is associated with an entry and `get($id)` returning its value.
+From the point of view of something consuming a [Psr-11](https://www.php-fig.org/psr/psr-11/) container, it just looks like a map of values:

 ```php
 <?php